owlbarn/owl/README.md

 ## Maths and Stats

 There are a lot of basic and advanced mathematical and statistical functions in `Maths` and `Stats` modules.
-Most of them are interfaced to Gsl directly, so you may want to read GSL Manual carefully before using the module.
+Most of them are interfaced to Gsl directly, so you may want to read [GSL Manual](https://www.gnu.org/software/gsl/manual/html_node/) carefully before using the module.

-In addition, I implement extra functions such as ... the future plan is ...
+In addition, I have implemented extra functions such MCMC (Markov Chain Monte Carlo) functions: Metropolis-Hastings and Gibbs sampling algorithms.

+The future plan is to embed a small PPL (Probabilistic Programming Language) in `Stats` module.